andrewmarklloyd/pi-sensor/README.md

 - Convert frontend to dark mode
 - Add testing
 - Arm/Disarm
-    - Need to read from redis on first load, pass to state
+    - Need more dynamic state of SensorPage